bundickm/AWS_Cloud_Foundations_Study_Materials/Module 7 Notes.md

 - HDD and SSD available
 - Volumes are automatically replicated within its Availability Zone
 - It can be backed up automatically to Amazon S3 through snapshots
+- Designed for resiliency - Annual Failure Rate (AFR) is between 0.1% and 1%
 - Uses include:
   - Boot volumes and storage for (Amazon EC2) instances
   - Data storage with a file system